aliwaki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find -mindepth 1 -type d | wc -l:counts number of directories ls -t1 | head -n 10:displays the 10 newest files in the current directory. sort | uniq -u:takes a list of words as input and prints only words that appear exactly once.
+find -mindepth 1 -type d | wc -l:counts number of directories ls -t1 | head -n 10:displays the 10 newest files in the current directory. sort | uniq -u:takes a list of words as input and prints only words that appear exactly once. grep -c bin /etc/passwd:Display the number of lines that contain the pattern “bin” in the file grep root /etc/passwd: